-The Saltonstall Arts Colony in Ithaca, NY offers two-week and four-week residencies between May and September to New York State artists and writers looking for a quiet, supportive environment in which to focus on their craft.
+The Saltonstall Arts Colony in Ithaca, NY offers free four-week residencies between May and August and two-week residencies in September to New York State artists and writers looking for a quiet, supportive environment in which to focus on their craft.

 There is no cost associated with the residency.
 Additionally, we have eliminated our application fee.
 Artists and writers who are awarded a residency are provided the following: